 And then two other surprises happened.
 First, I started to reach out to quilters, and it was amazing.
 This project became about community, about working with others.
 This is different from the Durationator project which was about teaching law students.
 Instead, the quilting project is about learning and working with other quilters and the industry to understand the world.
 The law students will still be learning.
 But this project is about me learning.
 And then taking my new knowledge, and applying it to my superhuman copyright knowledge.

-And finally, there is Eric Goldman.
+I was also influenced Eric Goldman.
 Eric is a superstar in the IP field, a professor at Santa Clara University School of Law.
 And he blogs.
 He came to my IP seminar and was talking about his writing process.
 He said that he uses his blog to work on issues that later are incorporated into larger works.
 He writes 2-3 serious blogs a week.
 These became part of his law review articles.
 I thought that was incredibly brave.
 Putting out work while still in process is not the norm.
 Law review articles usually take a year to write, and that's focused on one aspect of a large subject.
 But this project is different.
-This is a research blog.
+This is a research project through the podcast and Facebook group.
 It's my journey.
 It's the community I'm hoping to build.
 It's the quilting I hope to get better at, but show my mistakes and triumph along the way.

-In 2017 I wrote: We live in an old converted duplex, and I've taken over what would normally be the "Dining Room" upstairs.
+In 2017 I wrote: We live in an old converted New Orleans duplex, and I've taken over what would normally be the "Dining Room" upstairs.
 I don't have a big stash.
 I'm more of a project-based quilter.
 I always have a bunch of projects going.
 I love FMQ, although I'm still a beginner.
 I love being in the middle of the house.
-(See the teen passing by in the picture!)
 I have two Juki machines -- an Exceed (low end model) and the 2010.
 I used to sew on a Bernina and also a Brother.
 I transitioned to Juki this summer.
 The worst part?
 The pile of quilts that taunt me to finish them...but that's part of the joy as well.